OverNight3D/catppuccin-cura/README.md

 ## Usage

 1. Clone the contents of this repository locally
-2. Choose your desired palette from any of the folders above (e.g. `mocha-peach`)
+2. Choose your desired palette from any of the folders above (e.g. `themes/mocha-peach`)
 3. In Cura, select: `Help`, then `Show Configuration Folder` and browse to `/themes`
 4. Copy your palette's folder from this repo to Cura's `/themes` directory
 5. Restart Cura